alexander132/adobe

 As the government shutdown reaches the month mark, one particular federal funding program has come into the spotlight.
 SNAP, or the Supplemental Nutrition Assistance Program, provides money for low-income families to buy food.

 When the federal government shut down on Oct.
 1, funding to continue SNAP had not been approved, leaving the program in limbo.
-Funds will run out on Saturday, Nov.
-1.
+Funds were set to run out on Saturday, Nov.
+1. Over the last few weeks, plans have been made, reversed and argued over, leaving families who use SNAP benefits unsure where their next meal will come from.

 Across the country, 42 million people rely on SNAP benefits to buy food.
 In Arizona, roughly 900,000 people use that help.